Our database is based on the following assumptions:

 If your plan uses other securities in the business, for example Contingent Capital (Co-Cos) or 'Bail-in Bonds' these are not covered but talk to us and we can show you how best to deal with your global compliance.

 2 Who makes the offer, grant or award?

-The offer, grant or award is being made by:
+It is assumed that the offer, grant or award is being made by the parent company.

 3 Who participates?